DaleMargel/Web-Survey/Design/Domain.md

 At this point you can launch into a scrum-like project using the stories.
 This is fine for a small system.
 For larger system you need at least a minimal simple domain model to start - so continue to the next steps.

 ## Use Cases
-Look at each story and determine what steps the system must do to support it.
-These are Use Cases.
+Look at each story and determine what are it's goals.
+Each goal is a Use Case.
+Look at each Use Case and determine what steps the system must do to support it.
+These are Scenarios.
 NOTE: The relationship between Stories and Use Cases is nuanced.
 Read up on it before diving in.

 - **Main Scenario** : Write down the main sequence of steps that describe the most common interaction between the user and the system.